 These grants can be used to digitize, describe, enrich and/or archive the records of an important local organization, or to prepare samples for artists, or to develop a web archive around a contemporary issue.
 What matters is the research potential of the materials and whether they can be shared.
 What open archives would support your research or that of others in your field?

-To help build a community of digital researchers, successful grantees will be encouraged to give a talk and showcase their project through the Library's Digital Scholarship Centre.
+To help build a community of digital researchers, successful grantees will be encouraged to consult with the Library's Digital Scholarship Centre (DSC) about strategizing their projects and will be encouraged to give a talk and showcase their project in the DSC.

 Guidelines and Criteria